Top 5 Weekend Getaways in Sydney Everyone Should Try

 #6 PORT STEPHENS

-Port Stephens is a famous coastal destination with amazing beaches, snorkelling and diving spots, and varieties of cafes and restaurants, which is located just north of Newcastle in the Hunter Region.
+Port Stephens is a famous coastal destination with amazing beaches, snorkeling and diving spots, and varieties of cafes and restaurants, which is located just north of Newcastle in the Hunter Region.

 There are two main towns in Port Stephens, Nelson Bay, and Shoal Bay, which have lots of accommodations available to make your long weekend in this area a memorable experience.